 The socialism vs. capitalism debate is tired and stale.
 If you look at any media on the topic, you’ll find people rehearsing the same, boring arguments.
 “Socialism doesn’t work because human nature is flawed!
 Socialism doesn’t work because nobody would be incentivized to work!
 Socialism is inefficient!”
 Of course, these statements are true.
 However, they are not convincing for those who don’t believe them.
 Next time you find yourself into a debate, use these arguments to tackle the root cause of what you’re discussing…

-in economics, unlike in math, constant relations not only are not possible, but can’t exist.
+In economics, unlike in math, constant relations not only are not possible, but can’t exist.
 Because economics involves the behavior of human beings, not numbers or inanimate objects.

 Why have socialist ideas become so attractive again, despite the fact that all socialist experiments, without exception, have failed over the past 100 years?
 The 2019 book by Dr. Kristian Niemietz, ‘Socialism: The Failed Idea That Never Dies,’ provides convincing answers.